 Step 1: Research your property and what you need for your project

 A building permit is required to repair, alter or change occupancy or use of an existing commercial structure or multi-family residential project with three or more units.

-Before you apply for a permit it is important to research the existing conditions established through reviewed, approved and Final building permits.
-If no permit can be found existing occupancy may be established through a Life Safety appeal process.
-Otherwise all work without benefit of permit, will be treated as new regardless of time it was installed.
+Before you apply for a permit it is important to research the existing conditions established through reviewed, approved and final building permits.
+If no permit can be found, existing occupancy may be established through a Life Safety appeal process.
+Otherwise all work without benefit of permit will be treated as new, regardless of when it was installed.

 Other items to research: